How to manage storage volumes

 Create the volume

-Use the following command to create a custom storage volume of type block or filesystem in a storage pool:
+Use the following command to create a custom storage volume vol1 of type filesystem in storage pool my-pool:

 By default, custom storage volumes use the filesystem content type.
-To create a custom storage volume with the content type block, add the --type flag:
+To create a custom volume with content type block, add the --type flag:

 Note

 For most storage drivers, custom storage volumes are not replicated across the cluster and exist only on the member for which they were created.
-This behavior is different for Ceph-based storage pools (ceph and cephfs), where volumes are available from any cluster member.
+This behavior is different for remote storage pools (ceph, cephfs and powerflex), where volumes are available from any cluster member.

-To create a custom storage volume of type iso, use the import command instead of the create command:
+To create a custom storage volume of type iso, use import instead of create:

 Attach the volume to an instance